The-Lab-LaBella/LaBellaLabHandbook/README.md

  Lab Notebooks are an essential part of science, even for computational scientists!
 As a lab member you are required to maintain a laboratory notebook for both wet lab and computational work.

- Computataional lab notebooks are new to me - so we will all work together to find a method that works for you and for the lab.
+ Computational lab notebooks are new to me, so we will all work together to find a method that works for you and for the lab.

+### 7. Conferences 101

+Scientific conferences are incredible opportunities to network, share your results, and get feedback from peers.

+Graduate students are typically supported and encouraged to attend one scientific meeting each year.
+Attendance at additional conferences for graduate students or undergraduate students will be supported if funding is available

+_Still under construction_

 ## 7. Data Management Expectations

-_coming soon_

 ## 8. The Hidden Academic Curriculum